 (Virtual/ Online Event with Professional Live Captions in English)

-Please sign up on Eventbrite to get the zoom link.
+Please sign up through Eventbrite to get the zoom link.

 This event is part of the 3rd Season of the Feminist and Accessible Publishing and Communications Technologies Speaker and Workshop Series (https://www.feministandaccessiblepublishingandtechnology.com), organized by Dr. Alex Ketchum.

 Season 3 of our series was made possible thanks to our sponsors: SSHRC (and the Initiative for Digital Citizen Research), the Institute for Gender, Sexuality, and Feminist Studies (IGSF), the DIGS Lab, Milieux, Initiative for Indigenous Futures, MILA, and the McGill Writing Centre.

 There is no fee required to attend this event.
 We will provide captions in english.
 This event will be recorded and made available on our website after the event: https://www.feministandaccessiblepublishingandtechnology....